amized/react-sequencer/README.md

 npm install react-sequencer
 ```

-Inject your component with sequencer state by wrapping it in the `withSequencer` HOC.
+The most basic usage of react sequencer is to wrap your component with the `withSequencer` HOC.

 ```javascript
 import { withSequencer } from 'react-sequencer';